Sometime in 2018, I decided I was done watching the news. No TV news, no checking the Internet for news, no news satire, nothing.

 With the magic of Google, you’re probably not reading this on the day I wrote it.
 Which is perfect for this test.
 How did these stories age?
 Do you still talk about them in the future?

-The answer is “hell no.” I do think Coronavirus will be a big deal in the future, but even with that, you’ll completely forget the small stories related to it.
+The answer is “hell no.” I do think Coronavirus will still be a big deal in the future, but even with that lucky cop-out, you’ll completely forget the small stories related to it.
 The same is true of almost all news.
 Maybe you’ll remember the big-picture that took place over months or years but you’ll forget the small stuff.

 3) Most “News” Isn’t News, It’s Fear/Anger Porn